iamaryav/tinybpe/README.md

 # tinybpe
-- A small byte pair enoder inspired from karpathy's minbpe.
-Doing it to understand and learn.
+- A simple byte pair encoder inspired by Karpathy's minbpe, built to understand and learn the concept better.